ericpnguyen/the-claremont-trials/README.md

 ### Acknowledgment of Outside Sources
 We acknowledge Ather Omar's SDL 2.0 Tutorial series on YouTube.
 All code provided by Omar has been commented as so.

-### YouTube link
-The following is a youtube link to our project:

-- TODO

 ### Satisfaction of Programming Requirements Mentioned in Section 1: